Coach v. Trainer Overview

 The road to certification is a long one; plan on several years.
 Credible programs that are accredited through the International Mindfulness Teachers Association have rigorous pre-requisites for which there are no shortcuts.

-Mindful Badge Initiative is collaborating with Pacific University and University of California Los Angeles on an effort to build a training certification schoolhouse for emergency responders and military personnel.
-Look for the schoolhouse opening in 2020.
+Mindful Badge Initiative is exploring collaborations with universities and other training partners in an effort to build a training certification schoolhouse for emergency responders and military personnel.
+The Peer Coach training model is the beginning of this school house.